Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/watsonx-spark-config.md

 The `dbt-watsonx-spark` adapter enables you to create and update tables through table materialization, making it easier to work with data in watsonx.data Spark.

+### **View**

+The adapter automatically creates views by default if no materialization is explicitly specified.

+### **Incremental**

+Incremental materialization is supported but requires additional configuration for partitioning and performance tuning.

 #### Recommendations
 - **Check Permissions:** Ensure that the necessary permissions for table creation are enabled in the catalog or schema.
 - **Check Connector Documentation:** Review watsonx.data Spark [data ingestion in watsonx.data](https://www.ibm.com/docs/en/watsonx/watsonxdata/2.1.x?topic=data-overview-ingestion) to ensure it supports table creation and modification.

 ## Unsupported features
-The following features are not supported by the `dbt-watsonx-spark` adapter
+Despite its extensive capabilities, the `dbt-watsonx-spark` adapter has some limitations:

-- Incremental Materialization
-- Materialized Views
+- **Incremental Materialization**: Supported but requires additional configuration for partitioning and performance tuning.
+- **Materialized Views**: Not natively supported in Spark SQL within Watsonx.data.
+- **Snapshots**: Not supported due to Spark’s lack of built-in snapshot functionality.
-- Snapshots
+- **Performance Considerations**:
+  - Large datasets may require tuning of Spark configurations such as shuffle partitions and memory allocation.
+  - Some transformations may be expensive due to Spark’s in-memory processing model.

+By understanding these capabilities and constraints, users can maximize the effectiveness of dbt with Watsonx.data Spark for scalable data transformations and analytics.